Hunters Onsite Activities

-Fishing at Fort Ross – This is the primary Hunters Activity, but it’s important to plan alternative activities in case conditions are unsafe for fishing — rainy days and unsafe surf levels.
+Fishing at Metini/ Fort Ross – This is the primary activty for the Hunters Activity Group, but it’s important to plan alternative activities in case conditions are unsafe for fishing — rainy days and unsafe surf levels.

-Materials Provided by the Fort- Poke poles (fishing poles), conventional hooks & lines (hooks are already attached to lines), and an emergency safety line.
+Materials Provided by your ELP Instructor- Poke poles (fishing poles), conventional hooks & lines (hooks are already attached to lines), and an emergency safety line.

-You Bring – Adults will need a fishing license (a day license covers your needs), employees do NOT need their own licenses; and bait, such as frozen squid or shrimp, and a sharp fillet knife.
+You Bring – Adults will need a fishing license (a day license covers your needs), students do NOT need their own licenses; and bait, such as frozen squid or shrimp, and a sharp filet knife.

 Please leave starfish, small crabs, fish under regulation size, etc. in peace at the Cove.
 Do not bring them back to the compound.
 Hunters are responsible for knowing which fish and other marine species are not allowed to be taken from the ocean or beach, as well as the size requirements for the species that are okay to take.
-These regulations are subject to seasonal and environmental changes, so please review these regulations close to the time of your program — adults must know these regulations before arriving at Fort Ross.
-You can talk to your employees about the harmful effects of overhunting and overfishing — an important lesson from the days of Colony Ross that carries on to this day.
-Please also leave anything on the beach that you will not be cleaning and eating; it is against State Park rules to collect shells, rocks, etc.
+These regulations are subject to seasonal and environmental changes, so please review these regulations close to the time of your program — adults must know these regulations before arriving at Metini / Fort Ross.
+You can talk to your students about the harmful effects of overhunting and overfishing — an important lesson from the days of Settlement Ross that carries on to this day.
+Please also leave anything on the beach that you will not be cleaning and eating.

-Hunters Hike – A good activity for Hunters when conditions are unsafe for fishing.
+Hunters Hike – A good activity for when conditions are unsafe for fishing.

-- Objective – Employees will take a hike through the woods mapping their route and identifying native trees, and plants as they go.
-This will give them a taste of the thrill that early Russian explorers had in unknown territories, and an idea of the numbers and types of plant species that were identified by early Russian visitors.
-Hunters can also look out for marine and land mammals, birds and animal tracks.
-Along the way, you can have each child make leaf and bark rubbings as well as drawings of the plant and wildlife around them.
+Objective – Using their Fox Walk skills (with shoes on!), students will walk through the woods mapping their route and identifying native trees, and plants as they go.
+Students can also look out for marine and land mammals, birds and animal tracks.
+Along the way, you can have each student make leaf and bark rubbings as well as drawings of the plant and wildlife around them.
 Please remember – all plants and wildlife are protected in the State Park.
 Be respectful.

-- Materials – Group leader should have a plant and tree identification book.
-Employees (students) should each have a clipboard, notebook and pencils.
-The Fort provides other wildlife identification guides.
+Materials – Parent Leads should have a plant and tree identification book.
+Students should each have a clipboard, notebook and pencils.
+Your ELP Instructor provides other wildlife identification guides.
 Bring appropriate rain gear as needed, so students can stay warm and dry.
 Heavy rain may cancel this activity.